vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 }
 ```

-*Example: if party wants to create a referral set and designate it as a team.*
+*Example: if party wants to create a referral set and team.*

 ```protobuf
 message CreateReferralSet{